Spin texture and tunneling magnetoresistance in atomically thin CrSBr: Results and Discussion

-Similarly, in the case of a 5-layer CrSBr device during an ascending-field sweep, the initial FM state transitions to the AFM ground state through two sequential spin-flip processes.
-For the odd-layer samples, the uncompensated layer's net magnetization in the AFM state breaks the energy degeneracy under a non-zero external magnetic field.
-As the positive external magnetic field increases, the spin orientations of both surface layers align in the opposite direction to the external field.
-With further increase of the magnetic field, the spins of the two surface layers flip one after the other, followed by the spin of the intermediate layer, leading to the sample transitioning into the FM state, magnetized according to the direction of the magnetic field.
-The descending-field sweep represents the time-reversal process of the ascending-field sweep (Fig. \ref{F3}d).
 However, while the spin configurations during the field sweep have been determined, the underlying cause of positive MR in the $\downarrow\downarrow\uparrow\downarrow\uparrow$ ($\uparrow\uparrow\downarrow\uparrow\downarrow$) magnetic state remains unknown.
 The two-spin channel model provides unconventional insights, suggesting a more complex origin.
 First, there is a one-to-one correspondence between the spin configuration and the band structure in this material, with certain spin configurations potentially having larger energy band gaps, leading to increased tunneling barriers \cite{long2020persistence}.
 Secondly, the charge transfer resulting from the difference in work functions between CrSBr and graphite may influence the spin-filtering effect of CrSBr in close proximity to the graphite layer, resulting in positive MR. Additionally, the proximity effect \cite{ghiasi_electrical_2021} caused by the strong spin-orbit coupling of CrSBr in graphite may also impact the MR of the tunneling junction.
-The specific reasons for this phenomenon require further investigation, and a more detailed discussion can be found in the Supplementary Note.
-S2.
-Due to the asymmetry of the spin configurations, reversing the current direction in the $\downarrow\uparrow\downarrow\downarrow\downarrow$ and $\uparrow\uparrow\downarrow\uparrow\downarrow$ states leads to two additional tunneling resistances (Supplementary Fig. S2).
+While the precise underlying mechanisms require further elucidation, the distinct spin-filter effects induced by these phenomena in disparate layers have the potential to yield positive MR (Supplementary Note.
+S2)\cite{supplemental_material}.
+Due to the asymmetry of the spin configurations, reversing the current direction in the $\downarrow\uparrow\downarrow\downarrow\downarrow$ and $\uparrow\uparrow\downarrow\uparrow\downarrow$ states leads to two additional tunneling resistances (Fig. \ref{F3}d).